EastL/steganography/important/README.txt

 (method) = pm      pvd-matrix_embbeding

-If you want to compile steganography, first you need install libsndfile(you can see the howto in my page:ms12.voip.edu.tw/~ddp509/HOWTO/libsndfile.html), then execute follow command: g++ steganography.cpp format.cpp pvd.cpp -o strganography.exe -lsndfile
+If you want to compile steganography, first you need install libsndfile(you can see the howto in my page:ms12.voip.edu.tw/~ddp509/HOWTO/libsndfile.html), then execute follow command: g++ steganography.cpp format.cpp datahiding.cpp -o steganography.exe -lsndfile

 then you can execute program like :
   ./steganography.exe -hm XXX.bmp OOO.bmp pl (hide message to bmp in pvd-lsb)